-Interviews: \$31.04 allowance for 1 1/2 hour interview
+Interviews: \$35.74 allowance for 1 1/2 hour Interview

-Fittings: \$41.38 allowance for two hours
+Fittings: \$47.65 allowance for two hours

-Wardrobe allowance: \$15.00 allowance for tuxedo or white tie and tails property on time which he/she is not otherwise compensated, he/she shall be paid a wardrobe allowance of thirty minutes at the regular hourly rate for that day.
-If more than one-half hour is required, he/she shall be paid for such excess time in units of 15 minutes.
+Wardrobe allowance: \$15.00 allowance for tuxedo or white tie and tails property on time which they are not otherwise compensated, they shall be paid a wardrobe allowance of thirty minutes at the regular hourly rate for that day.
+If more than one-half hour is required, they shall be paid for such excess time in units of 15 minutes.